 1.7 ISLAND WASTE MANAGEMENT PLAN

-Th.
-Madifushi has a draft Island Waste Management Plan which has not been approved by the EPA at the time of the visit.
-During the consultation with the Island Council, it was stated that the Council plans to conduct the operational activities of the IWMC themselves by hiring staff for waste collection and IWMC management.
-A fee of 150 MVR per household is planned to be taken monthly to conduct the operation sustainably.
+At the time of visit, Th.
+Thimarafushi had no approved IWMP formulated.
+During the consultation with the Island Council, it was stated that the Council plans to conduct the operational activities of the IWMC themselves.